Turkish Speedwell in bloom

 Planting & Growing

 Turkish Speedwell will grow to be only 1 inch tall at maturity extending to 2 inches tall with the flowers, with a spread of 18 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 14 inches apart.
 Its foliage tends to remain low and dense right to the ground.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 8 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant does best in full sun to partial shade.
 It prefers dry to average moisture levels with very well-drained soil, and will often die in standing water.
 It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
 This species is not originally from North America.
 It can be propagated by division.